kierzio/flight-board/README.md

-A constantly updating, animated flight board.
+A constantly updating mock-up of an animated flight board.

 https://kierzio.github.io/flight-board/